zenjob/zenjob-ios-challenge/README.md

 notes:
  + The entrypoint of the application is the login view.
- + We grant you access to zeplin.
-Use the screens as orientation.
-The more similar your result is looking to the provided screens in zeplin the better.
+ + Design: The more similar your result is looking to the provided screen shots the better, but design implementation is not main focus.

 tasks:
 - login